The AWR project consists of four phases

 - Foundation of evidence: through a literature review, stakeholder input and consumer and expert roundtables, the project has established an evidence base for the delivery of the following phase.

-- Organisational activities: using insights from the AWR assessment phase, tailored activities will be recommended and developed for each participating organisation.
-These will focus on people’s awareness and learning, as well as reducing work-related factors.
+- Organisational activities: using insights from the AWR assessment phase, tailored activities are recommended for each participating organisation.
+Manager training and resources developed by the project are being implemented, evaluated and refined.
+These focus on people’s awareness and learning, as well as reducing work-related factors.
 Work-related factors are anything in the design or management of work that increases employee stress.

 - Evaluation: data collected towards the end of the project will be compared with the baseline data to enable the impact of the intervention activities to be evaluated.